leelabcnbc/cdttable/docs/intro.rst

 etc.

+Therefore, the raw data should consist of the following components.

+* pairs of (event code, event timestamps) for all trials.
+Depending on the setup, these codes may be saved in two following forms.
+Notice that ``cdttable`` expects the second form of event information, and if your raw data is of the first form, you need to write some preprocessing functions to find the good trials and split the codes and timestamps.
+    * codes for all (successful and unsuccessful) trials are be lumped together in a big vector (same for event timestamps).
+This is the case if the event information is obtained from some trial-agnostic file format, say NEV from Blackrock Microsystems.
+    * only successful trials are kept, and codes and timestamps are splitted into trials.
+This would be the case if the event information is obtained from the experiment control program itself.
+* a list of timestamps for spikes for each combination of electrode and unit (this is the case for multi unit recording, and it can be different for other domains).
+Usually, these timestamps are saved without the notion of trial, with some hardware from Blackrock Microsystems or Plexon.

 After collecting the data, the next step is usually to split the spiking data into trials, and align them according to some event markers, such as stimulus ON, etc. This enables further analysis such as plotting PSTH, etc.